-FG.
-Multifamily Condominium and Apartment Dwellings
+F. Multifamily Dwellings

-In considering a conditional use application for multifamily condominium and apartment dwellings, the Planning Commission shall consider the following:
+In considering a conditional use application for multifamily dwellings, the Planning Commission shall consider the following:

-- Relationship to neighboring uses.
+- 1. Relationship to neighboring uses.

-- Street access.
+- 2. Street access.

-- Terrain of the site.
+- 3. Terrain of the site.

-GH.
-Senior and Retirement Housing
+- G. Senior and Retirement Housing

 In considering a conditional use application for senior and retirement housing, the Planning Commission shall consider the following: